ladjs/superagent/docs/index.md

 ## Promise and Generator support

-SuperAgent's request is a "thenable" object that's compatible with JavaScript promises and `async`/`await` syntax.
+SuperAgent's request is a "thenable" object that's compatible with JavaScript promises and the `async`/`await` syntax.

+    const res = await request.get(url);

 If you're using promises, **do not** call `.end()` or `.pipe()`.
 Any use of `.then()` or `await` disables all other ways of using the request.